3nya/blog/content/Xyz/test.md

 ---
-title: My thoughts on community college date created: 2024-08-13
+title: ・My thoughts on community college date created: 2024-08-13
+tags:
+    - life
+    - calculus
 ---

 ### Introduction
-I attended Nassau Community College in summer 2023, taking calculus 2 under professor Jay Martin.
+I attended Nassau Community College in summer 2024, taking calculus 2 under professor Jay Martin.
 This would be the first college course I’ve ever taken.

 I knew several classmates who took classes at NCC during high school.
 Wanting to be at the same level as my peers, I registered for the class pretty hastily.
 From the people I knew, I thought the classroom would be full of other high school students, wanting to show off by being in a college-level environment.
 After all, I had registered under the *High School Enrichment Program*, there would be other high schoolers here right?